TrueEyeCoreMedkit/TrueEyeCoreMedkit/README.md

 I'm very comfortable with c+h even if you ask, if i moved away.
 That means i wasn't really looking, I'd apologized if i d that at times.

-i do take my comfort characters/ships very seriously, i don't like ppl who pick fun of it <b<unless friends.</b> I sometimes do that to my fiction/Otherkins's as yet. <br>if you do make fun of them, i'll obnoxiously hide you for like 15 mins for fair warning
+<i do take my comfort characters/ships very seriously, i don't like ppl who pick fun of it <b>unless friends</b>.
+I sometimes do that to my fiction/Otherkins's as yet.
+if you do make fun of them, i'll obnoxiously hide you for like 15 mins for fair warning

 phighting and regretevator fans <b>thin ice/iwc</b>, i have bad experiences But i genuinely like some of yall skins tho.